 - Avoid products that appear yellow, cloudy, or sulfuric in smell—these may be old or degraded.

-How to Use Neem Oil in the Garden
+How to Repel Pests with Neem Oil

 Neem oil is typically used as a foliar spray.
 Here’s how to do it right: